|<< open or close all options||

 In March 2012 it was announced that Queen with Adam Lambert would headline on the second day of the three day Sonisphere Festival, on 7 July, alongside Kiss and Faith No More, but the entire festival was subsequently cancelled.
 As a result, a second planned concert in Moscow was rescheduled, with additional shows added in Ukraine, Poland, and three shows at the Hammersmith Odeon.
 May 2012 saw the 10th anniversary of the 'We Will Rock You' musical, which has been performed across the world to great success since first opening in London in 2002, and the anniversary was marked with a reissue of the cast album in October.
 Queen's famous 1986 Budapest concert was remastered and re-titled 'Hungarian Rhapsody' and shown in cinemas and theatres worldwide in September, with a DVD and Blu-ray release following in November.
 November also saw a release of 'We Will Rock You Vonlichten', which featured the original version of the track, with additional guitars by Brian and orchestral music by composer Vonlichten, and was used in NFL and Superbowl coverage in the USA.

-There are also plans for further archive releases and live shows, more worldwide productions of the 'We Will Rock You' musical, a possible sequel, a planned biographical film of Freddie's life, and hopefully the not too distant anthology boxed set, still in the pipeline.
+Queen and Adam Lambert performed further shows throughout Europe in 2016, including the prestigious Isle Of Wight Festival, and will go on to tour Asia in September, including the first ever shows in Israel, Singapore, Taiwan, China, Hong Kong and Thailand.
+There are also plans for further archive releases and live shows, more worldwide productions of the 'We Will Rock You' musical, a possible sequel, a planned biographical film of Freddie's life, and hopefully the long awaited anthology boxed set, still in the pipeline.

 Whatever happens, the legacy of Queen will be around for a long, long time.